 Coronavirus (COVID-19): Driver Partners - You matter to us.

-Contact your Driver Liaison Team to request your face coverings, and they will arrange for you to collect a pack, free of charge, every week on an ongoing basis.
+Face coverings are available to all Driver Partners operating with V Cars.
+Contact your Driver Partner Experience Team to request your face coverings, and they will arrange for you to collect a pack, free of charge, every week on an ongoing basis.
+For more information, click here.

 There’s only so much social-distancing you can do in a vehicle.
 Ask all passengers to sit in the rear seats of the vehicle.
-Preferably on the left if they are travelling alone.
+Preferably on the left if they are traveling alone.

 We have identified specialist, regional vehicle cleaning stations.
-Contact your Driver Liaison Team to find your local cleaning station.
+Contact your Driver Partner Experience Team to find your local cleaning station.

 Encourage passengers to increase air-flow by opening windows, where appropriate, to ensure vehicles are well ventilated.